raspberrypilearning/sweet-shop-reaction-game/README.md

 ## Step 3: Program the Sweet Shop Reaction Game Machanics

 Many people enjoy testing their reaction time against a clock.
 Let's create a reaction sytle game using ScratchGPIO that later on we can connect a squiggy sweet button to.
+The object of the game is to see how many times you can squeeze the sweet button in 10 seconds.

+**Ativity Checklist**

+You will need to create two variables for this game, one to count the button presses and one to count time.

+1. Click on variables from the blocks palette and select **make a variable**.
+Name the first variable **counter** and click **ok**

+2. Repeat the first step to create another vairable named **timer**.

+3.

 ## Step 4: Wire up your sweet button